ualsg/ualsg.netlify.app/content/opportunities/fellowships.md

 We are open to endorsing well motivated applications for external (mostly postdoc) fellowships and scholarships that facilitate carrying out research at our Lab and at NUS.
 Depending on your nationality and university, there may be opportunities to partly or fully fund your PhD or postdoc journey.
 Please see below for selected examples.
+We are eligible to host awardees of such fellowships.

 ### General (open to many or all nationalities)